verilator/verilator/docs/guide/warnings.rst

 .. option:: WIDTHXZEXPAND

-   A more granular WIDTH warning, for when a value is xz expanded
+   A more granular WIDTH warning, for when a value is X/Z expanded

 .. option:: WIDTHCONCAT